rpsmith77/nyc-subway-map/README.md

 ### 3. MTAPI Server Setup

+This project uses a modified version of MTAPI that adds WebSocket support for real-time data broadcasting:

-1. Clone the MTAPI repository (included in this project or available at  GitHub)
+1. The modified MTAPI is included in this project under the MTAPI directory
 2. Create a  `settings.cfg`  file based on  `settings.cfg.sample`:
 ```docker
        # MTA_KEY = 'your_mta_api_key' #deprecated